Oxoscript turns into NanoPy - more infos

 getAmbientRGB()->color

-Returns the current ambient light as red, green & blue (RGB) color values.
-The ambient light is measured with the APDS-9251 sensor and calculated to fit the 0… 255 range.
+Returns the current ambient light as red, green and blue (RGB) color values.
+The ambient light is measured with the APDS-9251 sensor and calculated so that it fits into the 0… 255 range.

 Example: